ItsLJcool/codename-website/wiki/modding/editors/chart.md

 - `Song Name` is the name of the generated folder, and what the song will be called internally for scripts.
 - `BPM` and `Time Signature` are self-explanatory.
 - `Inst Audio File` is where you put the Instrumental of your song.
 - `Vocal Audio File` is optional, and is where you place the `Voices.ogg` of your song, if you only have one audio file for it.
-Leave it empty if you're
+Leave it empty if you're planning on using split vocals.

 If you're porting the song from a different engine, you may instead click the `Import from...` button.
 Otherwise, press `Next >`.
 <details>